-In the 2019 American Community Survey Five Year Estimates, the US Census Bureau reported that 10.6% of families with children under the age of five in Polk County were living below the federal poverty level.
-This figure rises significantly for the City of Des Moines.
-Census data shows that 17.2% of families with a child under the age of five in Des Moines are living below the federal poverty level.
+EHS-CCP services are provided in areas of the city where the greatest concentration of at-risk families resides.
+Demographic data for Des Moines' Urban Core, where partner centers are located, reflects a low-income population where more residents rent than own and many do not pursue higher education.
+In the 2021 American Community Survey Five Year Estimates, the US Census Bureau reported that 10.4% of families with children under the age of five in Polk County were living below the federal poverty level.
+Census data shows that 13.5% of families with a child under the age of five in Des Moines are living below the federal poverty level.

 Census data over the course of this project period shows steady growth of Des Moines' population by about 1% annually.
-The percentage of DMPS families eligible for free and reduced-price meals remained steady at 77.8% during the 2020-2021 school year.
+The percentage of DMPS families eligible for free and reduced-price meals remained steady at 77.8% during the 2021-2022 school year.